 Drinking Water Standards

-The EPA uses its authority under the Safe Drinking Water Act to set the Federal legal limits for contaminants in drinking water.
+The EPA's authority under the Safe Drinking Water Act sets Federal limits for drinking water contaminants.
 Water suppliers must provide water that meets these standards, called maximum contaminant levels.
-EPA's drinking water standards do not apply to private drinking water wells, such as those that may be impacted by tritium that is inadvertently released from nuclear power plants.
-However, many State authorities have adopted the EPA's drinking water standards as legally enforceable groundwater protection standards, and those standards are often used in assessing laboratory test results of water from private wells.
-For more information on drinking water and health, see "Consumer Information on Drinking Water".
+Some states have adopted the EPA’s drinking water standards as legally enforceable groundwater protection standards.
+These standards are often used in assessing laboratory test results of water from private wells.
+The EPA website has more information on drinking water and health.

 |Picocurie (pCi) is a term that scientists use to describe how much radiation and, therefore, how much tritium, is in the water.
 A pCi is a unit that can be measured by laboratory tests.

-In 1976, EPA established a dose-based drinking water standard of 4 mrem per year to avoid the undesirable future contamination of public water supplies as a result of controllable human activities.
-In so doing, EPA set a maximum contaminant level of 20,000 picocuries per liter (pCi/L) for tritium.
-This level is assumed to yield a dose of 4 mrem per year.
-If other similar radioactive materials are present in the drinking water, in addition to tritium, the sum of the annual dose from all radionuclides shall not exceed 4 mrem per year.
-Water treatment plant operators use this drinking water standard, along with monitoring requirements, to remain vigilant regarding the amount of radioactivity in drinking water and provide a means to gauge if the concentration of contaminants in finished drinking water is increasing or decreasing over time.
-This standard was expected to be exceeded only in extraordinary circumstances (EPA, 1975; EPA, 1976b).
+The EPA's dose-based drinking water standard of 4 mrem per year is based on a maximum contaminant level of 20,000 picocuries per liter (pCi/L) for tritium.
+If other similar radioactive materials are also present in the drinking water, the annual dose from all the materials combined shall not exceed 4 mrem per year.
+This standard was expected to be exceeded only in extraordinary circumstances (EPA, 1975; EPA, 1976b)

 Atomic Energy Commission (U.S.) (AEC), "Licensing of Production and Utilization Facilities," Federal Register, Vol. 36, No. 111, pp. 11113—11117, Washington, DC, June 9, 1971.